 It’s one of the most common questions in the world of biblical archaeology: Who was the pharaoh of the Exodus?
 This ruler is mentioned numerous times in the Bible.
-Yet the question of his actual name, and his precise place in Egyptian history, has plagued believers, philosophers, archaeologists, historians and scholars for centuries—thousands of years, in fact.
+Yet the question of his actual name, and his precise place in Egyptian history, has plagued believers, philosophers, archaeologists, historians and other scholars for centuries—thousands of years, in fact.

 A favorite among Bible maximalists is Amenhotep ii (15th century b.c.e.).
-Then there are the theories of the chronological revisionists.
-David Rohl believes it was Dedumose ii.
-Immanuel Velikovsky identified him as the otherwise obscure “Tom-Taoui-Toth.”
+Then there are the theories of the chronological revisionists: David Rohl believes it was Dedumose ii; Immanuel Velikovsky identified him as the otherwise obscure “Tom-Taoui-Toth.”

 Overwhelmed yet?
 Amid the endless speculation, one can appreciate the title of John Gee’s 1997 journal article, “Who Was Not the Pharaoh of the Exodus?”

-The Bible names several later pharaohs (in the books of Kings, Chronicles and Jeremiah).
+The Bible does name several later pharaohs (in the books of Kings, Chronicles and Jeremiah).
 But why doesn’t the Torah, the first five books of the Hebrew Bible, name a single one?
 There is, in fact, a rational explanation (see Sidebar 1, “Why the Ambiguity of the Exodus Pharaoh?”, at the bottom of this article).

 Let’s dive into one of the most common and complex questions in biblical archaeology.